Associate Professor of Dance

 Social psychology of performance and dance

-Rosemarie A. Roberts, Assistant Professor of Dance, is a dance studies scholar, dancer and educator.
+Rosemarie A. Roberts, associate professor of dance, is a dance studies scholar, dancer and educator.
 Her artistic and scholarly work blend history, dance and theater in order to conduct social psychological and anthropological investigations of Afro-diasporic dance as embodiments of difference, knowledge and resistive power.
 Professor Roberts is an interpreter of traditional and folkloric Cuban, Haitian, Puerto Rican and Brazilian dance forms.
 In the Katherine Dunham tradition, dance is a forum for investigating the historical, cultural and spiritual richness of these forms.

 At Connecticut College, Professor Roberts teaches courses in Afro-Caribbean dance techniques and traditions, dance pedagogy and dance history.
 She also teaches a freshman seminar, "Embodied Resistance," which examines educational and pedagogical theories through movement workshops of Afro-diasporic dance, text and films.